For sensitive legal advice regarding family matters, covering Welling, Erith and beyond, call Chancellors Lea Brewer LLP Solicitors on:

 - A list of potential claims that the employee agrees to settle in return for financial compensation.

 - Imposition of a restrictive covenant or modification of a covenant.
-These clauses will often stop you from doing something, such as working for a rival company and therefore it is important that they are dealt with reasonably and appropriately.
+These clauses will often stop you from doing something, such as working for a rival company.
+Therefore it is important that they are dealt with reasonably and appropriately.

 - Indemnity from an employee concerning tax and National Insurance Contributions.
 As an employee receives the benefit of the money, it is usual for the employee to offer an indemnity.